m0zgen/ip2drop/README.md

 # ip2drop

-Find malicious IP addresses and send it's to firewalld `drop` zone for relaxing)
+Find malicious IP addresses through executed command and send it's to firewalld `drop` zone for relaxing)

 It is a interval-based solution, you can setup execute commands, threshold and running intervals.